uwetom/media-production-worksheets/wk18-more-vr/index.md

 A torch is not functional without a light.

-- **Right Click** on the torch and add a child objectYou can now test this in your scene
+- **Right Click** on the torch and add a child object, rename it "Light"

-- In the simulator, tab to the right controller, prename it "Light"
 - Add a **Light** component to it and change it to a spotlight.
-- Rotss g while pointing ate the light and move it to the front of  the torch.
+- Rotate the light and move it to the front of  the torch.

 ![torch object](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/spotlight.jpg)

-We now have a torch, but if you rotate the whole torch round, you should see it doesn't seem to create any light.th t
+We now have a torch, but if you rotate the whole torch round, you should see it doesn't seem to create any light.

 ### Change Quality settings

-The VR template we are using has helpfully setup our project to maximise performance. lighting and shadows can be computationally expensive so the template has limited the numstaff to grab it.
+The VR template we are using has helpfully setup our project to maximise performance. lighting and shadows can be computationally expensive so the template has limited the number and quality of our lighting.
-- Use the w and s keys to move reel it in.

-### Change grab position

-By default the object is grabbed at its origin.
-But normally we want to ber and quality of our lighting.

 We need to carefully adjust the settings to allow us to render our light.